microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * Inclusive code reviews make new developer comfortable with the team;
 * Rude or personal attacks doing code reviews are very common, people unknowingly make rude comments in reviewing Pull Requests.

-## Types of non-inclusive code review behavior
+## Types and Examples of Non-Inclusive Code Review Behavior

 * Inequitable review assignments.
   * Example: Assigning most reviews to few people and dismissing some members of the team altogether.